arc53/DocsGPT/README.md

 ## QuickStart
 Please note: current vector database uses pandas Python documentation, thus responses will be related to it, if you want to use other docs please follow a guide below

+Make sure you have python 3.10 or 3.11 installed

 1. Navigate to `/application` folder
 2. Install dependencies
 `pip install -r requirements.txt`